Skip to Content

 Hall’s Gap is also a great place to stay and encounter Australian wildlife.
 We saw lots of different creatures here and got ridiculously close to them as well!

-The beachside towns along the way are great as well, such as Apollo Bay, Lorne, and Torquay.
+The seaside towns along the way are great as well, such as Apollo Bay, Lorne, and Torquay.
 They also offer great places to surf, if you are a surfing aficionado.
 Driving from Adelaide to Melbourne was one of the best road trips I did in Australia.

-Where to stay between Adelaide and Melbourne
+Where to Stay Between Adelaide and Melbourne

-Although I recommend that you do this road trip in a campervan, if you don’t you’ll need to find places to sleep.
+Although I recommend that you do this trip in a campervan, if you don’t you’ll need to find places to sleep.

 Thankfully, where to stay between Adelaide and Melbourne is not too difficult as there’s a bit of a choice!
 Some of the best hostels in Australia are situated on this route.